delphix/virtualization-sdk/docs/References/Classes.md

 Field | Type | Description
 ----- | ---- | -----------
-environment | RemoteEnvironment | Environment for the connection.
-Internal virtualization platform object. path | String | The path on the remote host that has the mounted data set. shared_path | String | **Optional.** The path of the subdirectory of the data set to mount to the remote host.
+remote_environment | RemoteEnvironment | Environment for the connection.
+Internal virtualization platform object. mount_path | String | The path on the remote host that has the mounted data set. shared_path | String | **Optional.** The path of the subdirectory of the data set to mount to the remote host.